katrinortmann/FairEval/README.md

 ## Usage

-The application of this FairEval implementation requires [Python 3](https://www.python.org/downloads/).
+The application of this FairEval implementation requires [Python 3](https://www.python.org/downloads/) to be installed.

 ### Stand-alone version